 From the Minister

-he discusses the holiday season and ways to celebrate and/or acknowledge them.
-He also asks each of us to reflect on our choices this holiday season.
+he discusses the notion of being different verses being indifferent.
 An archive of these and other columns by the Ministers is maintained and is accessible on the left:

 March 10, 2014

 I once heard holocaust survivor Elie Wiesel give a speech at Wake Forest University in the 1980s, around the time he won the Nobel Peace Prize.
 I knew Wiesel first from his classic book Night and then from reading several of his other books.
 A figure not without significant controversy, Wiesel has been a voice for peace and human dignity for decades.